CEB poll reveals how Australian businesses are reacting to Artificial Intelligence

 The recent MIT Technology Review, goes a step further to say that our region is speeding up global AI adoption.
-Business leaders across many industries view Artificial Intelligence (AI) and robotics as constructive, with expected efficiencies and higher productivity.
-Human Resource (HR) professionals shared mixed views on whether AI could result in job losses.
-But overwhelmingly they believe their role will change, to manage both man and machine.
+According to the report, over two thirds of surveyed Human Resource (HR) professionals overwhelmingly believe they will soon manage both man and machine.
 With the talk about robotics and AI, there is a natural concern for the jobs workers hold today.
 According to PwC global survey, 77% of CEOs see the availability of key skills as the biggest business threat, ‘soft’ skills are in demand with CEOs seeing the value in marrying technology with exclusively human capabilities.
 The skills they believe are the most important are the uniquely human collaborative capabilities that can’t be replaced by machines. echoing these sentiments, industry experts interviewed in the report however see AI being used to augment human talent in their current jobs.
 Over time the introduction of AI and robotics in a workplace may enable the creation of new jobs and the possibility to achieve more than ever before.